 These pest management products generally fit well into an integrated pest management (IPM) strategy, which relies on monitoring for early detection of pests and emphasizes the use of selective products that protect crops while minimizing negative effects on water, air and soil, and on pollinators and beneficial insects.
 The purpose of this section is to bring these types of products together to help growers make decisions about pesticides and biological controls to use on their farm.

 See Tables 21 and 23 for information on biorational insect and disease control products.
 The tables provided are not exhaustive.
-They include products that are registered as pesticides as well as some that are exempt from EPA registration (see below).
+They include products that are registered as pesticides as well as some that are exempt from EPA registration (see below for more on exempt products).
 All of the registered pesticides listed in Tables 21, 22, 23, and 24 are classified as reduced risk to the applicator and the environment.
 None are federally restricted-use products.
-Most have dermal and oral LD50 values over 2,000 mg/kg (see Table 28 and 29 for LD50 values for insecticides and fungicides).
+Most have dermal and oral LD50 values over 2,000 mg/kg (see Table 27 and 28 for LD50 values for insecticides and fungicides).